TeamWanari/tutelar/docs/src/main/paradox/install/microsoft.md

 Also you should set the `rootUrl` correctly (it is needed for the callbacks).
 And the `callback.success` and `callback.failure` to handle redirects correctly.

+Furthermore, if you'd like to be able to use the token endpoint for retrieving the user's access tokens, you should set the `oauth2.microsoft.auth` to the desired authentication method and set the corresponding configurations as well.

 #### Example
 Your frontend is on `https://example.com`, your tutelar service is on `https://auth.example.com`.